-The vital lockdowns necessary to combat the spread of COVID-19 have pushed us to re-evaluate how we approach movie marketing.
+The vital lockdowns necessary to combat the spread of COVID-19 have pushed us to re-evaluate how we approach movie marketing and creative marketing in general.
 But rather than despair at how long it has been since we last ate a themed cookie, handed over a laminated screening invite or pushed for that strong photo angle at a live event, it has instead forced us to innovate.

 Social media has arguably gained more prominence and importance now than it ever has.
 Staying connected to friends, family, and the world whilst also staying safely indoors has made it nigh-on vital.
 But with that importance also comes a level of responsibility.
 Making sure both influencers and the audience they are posting to are comfortable with the content you are helping them create or share is an absolute necessity.
 And by finding ways to navigate the influencer marketing space during this period of stay at home, you are helping maintain that alternate line of communication while keeping everyone involved safe too.